Press Releases

 PEDRO MARTÍNEZ CUTILLAS

-Yesterday, November 26th, I sat in church, as I do every year, on the anniversary of the death of our always loved and remembered Pedro.
+Yesterday, November 26th, I sat in church, as I do every year, on the anniversary of the death of our always beloved and fondly remembered Pedro.

 The Gospel for this special day (Luke 21:5-11) speaks of the destruction of the temple, such an imposing and sacred symbol for the people of Israel, “Days are coming when not one stone will be left on another, that will not be thrown down” and of the need to be vigilant, prepared for the moment when everything we have is left behind, because “you do not know the day nor the hour”, Jesus says.